TSA May Recommend Stowing Laptops In Cargo For US Domestic Flights

 Budget cuts (Score:2)

-Explosion on cargo compartment vs cabin (Score:2)
+Explosion on cargo compartment vs cabin (Score:3)

 AAA Should be enough (Score:2)